 Our Commitment to Helping Ontario Families Eat Better, Save Money & Reduce Food Waste

 Farmway Foods is a strong believer in helping Ontario families save money and eat better.
 We also help our customers support local Ontario farmers by providing premium Ontario meats – which helps to grow our economy, support ethical farming practices, and reduce our reliance on imported foods.

 We’re also strongly against food waste, which is why our meats are individually quick-frozen and vacuum-packed to reduce freezer burn and waste.
 We want our customers to maximize their dollar and not worry about throwing food away.
 Individually vacuum-packing each item means you can take out what you need and not worry about food spoilage or freezer burn, so you can enjoy every single one of your Farmway Foods products.

 Farmway Foods Ontario Meat Delivery: Get Premium Quality Ontario Grass-Fed Beef, Free-Run Chicken, Pasture-Raised Pork & Wild-Caught Fish

 Our local Ontario meats from family-run farms are quick-frozen and vacuum-packed, so you can simply take out what you need from your freezer, defrost, and enjoy!
 Our goal is to make meal planning easy, so you have everything you need to cook delicious, healthy meals already at home.
 No more running to the grocery store at the last minute – Farmway Foods has you covered.
 Simply pick the plan that works best for your family and select your favourite products – we offer a wide variety of Ontario grass-fed beef, free-run chicken, pasture-raised pork, and wild-caught fish for you to choose from!

 Ready to learn more?
-Contact us today for a FREE SAMPLE of our local Ontario grass-fed beef and taste the difference yourself!
+Contact us for more information on our local Ontario grass-fed beef and taste the difference yourself!